Cattle, sheep, swine, and poultry are being groomed while baking and other projects are being completed for judging at the 4-H fair.

-Projects such as 4-H foods, 4-H arts and crafts, horticulture, and crops will be judged in the 4-H Center and the Produce Building.
+Other projects, such as Jr. Fair foods, Jr. Fair arts and crafts, woodworking, and electricity, will be judged in the 4-H Center and the Produce Building.